JakSprats/node_AlchemyDatabase/README.md

 To test:

 1. make sure ./redisql-server is running
-2. THIS TEST WILL CALL "FLUSHDB" on database 0 of redisql -> you will lose data
+2. This test calls "FLUSHDB" on database 15 of redisql -> you will lose data in DB 15
 3. type "node examples/redisql_examples.js"

+The file node examples/redisql_examples.js is currently the best source of HOW-TO in this library.